It’s the day before your big annual sale.

 But, don’t plan too far in advance.
 Things change in your business and the world.
 You don’t want to waste time and effort.
 We suggest working only about one week out for most platforms.

-Using a social media content calendar will help you plan your content around your social media goals.
+Using a social media calendar will help you plan your posts around your social media goals.
 And you’ll see better results in less time from your social media platforms.